peteri/CirtechCPM/src/README.md

 ## boot

 `boot` contains code for the boot tracks, currently contains code for the `LDRBIOS.REL` which gets linked with `CPMLDR.REL` from DRI.
-There are a few more items to be added but most of the code is now understood:
+There are a few more items to be added but most of the code is now understood.
+*Note* the sectors on the first three tracks are in ProDOS sector order.

 |Track| Sectors | 6502 load address | Code |
 |-----|---------|-------------------|------|